SPOTLIGHT: TIIVA

 This project has been described as a long time in the making.
 Looking back, what was the most transformative part of the process for you?

 I made the album in three months, with each track taking a day from start to finish.
-The reality of that was 5 years of attempting and deleting and trying beforehand, and as soon as I stopped trying so hard, it became weirdly easy to understand what I actually wanted to make.
+The reality of that was 5 years of attempting and deleting and trying before hand, and as soon as I stopped trying so hard, it became weirdly easy to understand what I actually wanted to make.
 I hadn’t thought whether it would resonate well or not, I felt relieved id made something I was happy with and hoped it would be a positive pocket of sound out there for someone to hear and take something from.
+Also to really enjoy the writing turned it into a treat, like realising I’m so lucky to have the means to do that, in a lot of ways, that has reframed the writing process a lot

 What’s next for you in this abstract pop world you’re building, and how do you see it expanding both sonically and conceptually in the future?